 If you were to ask five current students, "Where is the best place to live on campus?" you'd likely get five different answers.
 That diversity of personal preference is one reason why Ithaca College offers a variety of living options in our residence halls.
-These include single, double, and triple rooms, and a limited number of suites in traditional areas (Quads, Terraces, Towers and Emerson), and several styles of apartments in apartment areas (Circles and Gardens).
+These include single, double, and triple rooms in traditional areas (Quads, Terraces, Towers and Emerson), and several styles of apartments in apartment areas (Circles and Gardens).

 Each traditional residence hall at Ithaca College has at least one kitchenette that is equipped with a refrigerator, sink, range, and microwave oven, a self-service laundry facility, and two or more lounges.
 Lounges are popular for studying, socializing, and watching television, and they are also used for educational programs and hall community meetings.
 Generally, one of these lounges is designated as a quiet area for study.